Akos24/grid-gold/README.md

-# grid-gold
+## Grid gold
-This is a little art I did with CSS grid
+This is an art I did with CSS grid.
+The art represents a golden ingot.